kyma-incubator/github-slack-connectors/docs/azure-comments-analytics/README.md

-# Azure Comments Analytics Scenario
+# Github Issue Sentiment Analysis

 ## Overview

 This addon allows you to install an example scenario.
-Azure Comments Analytic receives information about Github's Issue from the Github Connector.
+Azure Text Analytic receives information about Github's Issue from the Github Connector.
 Next, the lambda function analyses it using the Azure Broker and then, if the Issue's sentiment is negative, the lambda sends it to Slack and labels the Issue on Github.

 ## Installation